Padayappa: Music

 The film's soundtrack and background score were composed by A. R. Rahman, with lyrics by Vairamuthu.
 The soundtrack was released through Star Music.
 Strips of herbal rejuvenator capsules were sold along with the film's music cassettes.
 Before the film's release, Rahman asked Ravikumar if the soundtrack could be released in August 1999.
 Ravikumar informed Rahman that he had already discussed a release date with the press, and that Rahman would be blamed for any delay.
 To make the deadline, Rahman did a live re-recording of both the soundtrack and score to finish them on time.

 The credits for the song "Vetri Kodi Kattu", sung by Palakkad Sreeram, initially went to Malaysia Vasudevan, who publicly stated that the credits for the song should have been attributed to Sreeram.
 Rahman requested the company who manufactured the audio cassettes to make the change.
 The song "Minsara Kanna" is based on the Vasantha raga, while "Vetri Kodi Kattu" is based on the Keeravani raga.
 "Minsara Kanna" established Srinivas as a leading singer in the film industry.

 Srikanth Srinivasa of the Deccan Herald wrote, "The music by [Rahman], to Vairamuthu's lyrics, sounds good while the movie is on, though whether without the presence of [Rajinikanth] they would have, is another thing."
 S. Shiva Kumar of The Times of India was more critical of the soundtrack, and called it "lacklustre".

 Release

 Padayappa was released theatrically on 10 April 1999 on the eve of Tamil New Year's Day.
 It was the first Tamil film to be released worldwide with over 200 prints, and 700,000 audio cassettes.
 The film's rights in Japan were sold for US$50,000, which was the highest an Indian film fetched for commercial release in 1999.
 Co-producer Thenappan registered the film posters as a Class 34 trademark in 1998, to be used for trademarking such items as beedis, cigarettes, cheroots and tobacco, making it the first instance of brand extension in the Tamil film industry.
 The pre-release business of the film's overseas rights amounted to ₹3 crore.
 According to an estimate by trade analyst Sreedhar Pillai, the value of the theatrical and satellite rights for Padayappa was approximately ₹2 crore.

+Re-release

+The film was re-released on 12 December 2025, coinciding with Rajinikanth's 75th birthday.